26fe/jsonstat.py/README.rst

 I am actively working on it and hope to improve this project.
 For every comment feel free to contact me gf@26fe.com

+You can find source at `github <https://github.com/26fe/jsonstat.py>`_ , where you can open a `ticket <https://github.com/26fe/jsonstat.py/issues>`_, if you wish.

+You can find the generated documentation at `readthedocs <http://jsonstatpy.readthedocs.org/en/latest/>`_.

 ..
 [1] http://json-stat.org/ for JSON-stat information

 ************